jewelsofthought/neshama/site/posts/story/angel_atoms.md

 ## Speak of Angels

-When G-d first started the creation of the world, He wanted it to be made up only of _chesed_, light and love.
+When G-d first started the creation of the world, He wanted it to be made up only of **Chesed**, light and love.
 So he created Heaven/Garden of Eden.
 There all was peace and love and harmony.
 They praised G-d continuously, sang beautiful harmonies together, everything they did was in service to G-d, they never erred, never fought, all was peaceful and fulfilled.

-But that was not the end of the emergence of Creation yet.
+But that was not the end of Creation yet.
 It had not reached its ultimate goal.
 He knew that He had to ask the angels to descend lower, to, in a sense, clip their wings &mdash; but the gift of such a sacrifice would be to launch a world in which the miraculous could take place.
 So He gathered the council around Him, and said to them: "You are my holiest, and the mightiest of My angels.
 I need you all to gather your minions, and choose those among you who will be blessed by carrying out a task in My Name."

 Once they had chosen, He, Blessed is His Holy Name, then said to them: "This is what you will do.
 You will remove their wings every aeon, (what we know today as Plank's constant), and appear in and as My creation.
 From there others will direct you to your place.
 Each aeon you will appear in this guise until you are no longer needed.
 Know that you are My beloveds, and will be the forces that will form creation.
 Go forth and emanate, for I am going to create a world in which will live beings who will become the guardians of the realm of both good and evil."